open-world-agents/open-world-agents/oeps/ideation_oep-0003.md

 This eliminates the inconsistency between `namespace.name` (callables) and `namespace/name` (listeners/runnables).

+namespace MUST be consisted of only letter/number/underscores/hyphens. name SHOULD be consisted of only letter/number/underscores/dots.

 ## Entry Points-Based Plugin Declaration

 ### Plugin Package Structure (Hybrid Approach)